pheonix14/LiveDRIVE---3.7-/README.md

 # LiveDRIVE---3.7- WATCH TOGETHER WITH ANYONE ANYTHING
 One thing which was fucked up for me was that , i didnt have much internet also websites like watch2gether doesnt support anime and netflix, OFC IM SINGLE.
-BUT you might not be ,
+BUT you might not be , OR
-UPLOAD VIDEOS TO GOOGLE DRIVE AND EASIY WATCH THEM WITH YOUR ACCOMPANY.
+You may have internet shortage issues or u may like anoynomity THIS IS THE BEST TOOL FOR YOU UPLOAD VIDEOS TO GOOGLE DRIVE AND EASIY WATCH THEM WITH YOUR ACCOMPANY.

 **DONATE LITECOIN to support**